Opening a Tattoo Studio in the UK - Buy Tattoo Supplies online

 - It's definitely advisable to make a list of all your outgoings so that you know what kind of profit you'd stand to make.
 List things like rent, bills, supplies, and any wages you'll need to pay, for example to a receptionist (should you need one).
 Overheads will all need to be considered carefully before you can begin taking money out of the business.

-- If you're looking for a more private studio which is tucked away a little bit, then there will also be options for you.
-Shop fronts aren't always a must if you want more of an exclusive feel to your studio.
+- If you're looking for a more private studio, which is slightly tucked away, then there will also be options for you.
+Shop fronts aren't always a must if you want your studio to have more of an exclusive feel.

 - Bear in mind that when you acquire the building, it may not all be straight forward, and you may need to make some improvements or carry out maintenance to accommodate your artists, from installing sinks to fitting electrical outlets.

-- Don't over stretch yourself, and make sure that you opt for a building which is affordable for you.
+- Don't overstretch yourself, and make sure that you opt for a building that you can afford.

 Tattoo supplies & equipment: